yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 Others can take that and adapt it to suit their specific requirements. <br>And this is beautiful!

-### Terraform Directory Layout
+## Terraform Directory Layout

-1. Create the following strucutre in your project root.
+- Create the following strucutre in your project root 👇
 ```sh
 🌳 Module Components:
 ├── 📄main.t: The Core Configuration